Lloyd Blankfein: Philanthropy

-Blankfein's total compensation from 2000 to 2009 was estimated to be around $240 million.
-During this time period he personally donated $11 million (4.58% of his total compensation) to charitable organizations.
+From 2000 to 2009, Blankfein personally donated $11 million (4.58% of his total compensation) to charitable organizations.
 His joint charity foundation, the Lloyd and Laura Blankfein Foundation, donated $620,000 to Harvard Law School, $500,000 to the Ethical Culture Fieldston School, $50,000 to Barnard College, $46,500 to the Robin Hood Foundation, and $10,000 to Carnegie Hall in fiscal year 2010.

-He serves on the board of directors of the Partnership for New York City, and on the board of overseers of the Weill Cornell Medical College.
+Blankfein serves on the board of directors of the Partnership for New York City, and on the board of overseers of the Weill Cornell Medical College.

 Personal life

 Blankfein is married to Laura Jacobs, an attorney and the daughter of Norman S. Jacobs, the editor-in-chief of the Foreign Policy Association publications.
-The couple have two sons, Alexander and Jonathan, and a daughter, Rachel.
+The couple have two sons and a daughter.

 On September 22, 2015, Blankfein was diagnosed with a form of lymphoma.
 He received multiple rounds of treatment of chemotherapy and by October 2016 was in remission.